supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 ### Example for Javascript

 For javascript we do more or less the same as for java.
-As javascript allows too overwrite any random function, we will use this to overwrite the log function.
+As javascript allows to overwrite any function, we will use this to overwrite the log function.

+Open the `game.spec.js` file and add the following code.

 ```javascript